data-inconsistencies/landingpage/content/_index.md

   #       css_style: ""
   - block: cta-card
     content:
-      title: Want to go deeper?
+      title: Want to dig deeper?
       text: >
-        Schedule a free 30-minute consultation to help you choose the best analytics engine for your needs. </br></br>During our meeting, we'll go beyond performance metrics to discuss the pros and cons of different engines and help you interpret the analytics engine ELO ranking.
-We can even add your own benchmarks to see how they impact the rankings.
+        Book a 30-minute consultation to learn our methodology and how the rankings were built. </br></br>

+        In this session, we’ll move beyond raw performance metrics—breaking down the strengths and trade-offs of each engine and unpacking the ELO ranking system.
+You can even bring your own unpublished benchmarks to see how they shift the results.
       button:
         text: Schedule a call
         url: https://calendly.com/geoheil/data-strategy